johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 7. **Merge PR**: Once you have confirmed that the workflow improvements are successful and thoroughly tested, merge the PR into your main branch.

-# Task 3: Reflection Report
+# Task 3: Summary Report

 **Objective**:
-Reflect on your experience with ChatGPT in completing the hands-on tasks and its impact on your understanding of software engineering practices.
+Provide a brief summary of the work completed during the hands-on tasks and submit links to the relevant individual pull requests (PRs).

-### Instructions:
+### **Instructions**:
-Write a concise reflection report that covers the following:
+Write a brief report that includes:

-1. **Task Experiences**:
+1. **Task Summary**:
-   - Reflect on each of the tasks (Familiarizing with ChatGPT, Code Refactoring, Documentation Assistance, Understanding Complex Code, Workflow Automation).
+   - For each task (Familiarizing with ChatGPT, Code Refactoring, Documentation Assistance, Understanding Complex Code, Workflow Automation), provide a short description (1-2 sentences) of what you did.
-   - Include challenges you faced, key insights, and lessons learned.
-Provide concrete examples, such as links to relevant pull requests or ChatGPT conversations.
+   - Include the link to the individual pull request (PR) for each task.

-2. **Code Review Experience**:
+2. **Peer Review Summary** (for Tasks 2.1 to 2.3):
-   - Reflect on your experience reviewing your colleagues’ code using ChatGPT.
-   - How did the feedback from your peer review process and ChatGPT enhance the final code?
-   - Include how feedback was incorporated and how it improved code quality and team collaboration.

-3. **Impact and Lessons Learned**:
-   - Discuss how ChatGPT affected your software development process, teamwork, and problem-solving skills.
-   - Highlight any key lessons from using ChatGPT and how they may influence future projects.
+   - Briefly mention how you reviewed a colleague’s code using ChatGPT and how your code was reviewed.

-4. **Ethical and Practical Considerations**:
-   - Briefly discuss any limitations or ethical concerns you observed while using ChatGPT in software engineering tasks.
-   - How might the responsible use of AI tools influence future software development practices?

-5. **Future Applications**:
-   - Consider how you might use ChatGPT in future software engineering tasks or projects.
+   - Include any improvements made based on the review process.

-### **Submission:**
+### **Submission**:
-Submit your report on Web Campus.
+- Submit your report on Web Campus.

-**Note**: The report should be concise (not more than 500 words), highlighting the most important insights from your work with ChatGPT.
+**Note**: The report should be brief, focused on summarizing the work and including PR links.

 [//]: # (# Conclusion)